Google Believes in South Africa’s Green Technology Industry

-The Jasper Power Project, will meet the country’s renewable energy goals and will create economic opportunities, which will generate long terms jobs.
+The country’s renewable energy goals will be met, due to The Jasper Power Project.
+It will also help to create economic opportunities, which will generate long terms jobs.

-The Jasper Power Project, will receive investment from other companies, to total the investments up to more than $260 million.
+Investment from other companies, give The Jasper Power Project a total investment of up to more than $260 million.

 The financial backing, is coming from U.S. solar power companies, South African renewable energy developers, and South African empowerment investment firms.